 Project One: Replace the school roof | COMPLETED – September 2020

 One section of our school roof was replaced in 2017.
-The remaining sections of roof are in need of replacement with some sections of the roof last replaced in the 1960’s!
-That makes it over fifty years old!
-In September 2019, additional roof leaks were discovered, and it is urgent that we respond quickly as there is a real danger of damage being done to our building.
+The remaining sections of roof were in need of replacement with some sections of the roof last replaced in the 1960’s!
+That made it over fifty years old!
+In September 2019, additional roof leaks were discovered, and it became urgent that we respond quickly as there was real danger of damage being done to our building.

 A committee was assembled to assess three bids and make a recommendation.
 Fischer Roofing, out of Ellsworth, WI, was hired in the summer of 2020.
 In September 2020, the new school roof was complete and came in under-budget and we are happy to report we have no more leaking roofs or damaged walls, ceilings and equipment.
 Like our church, Fischer Roofing used a vinyl product.
 The committee selected a 60- mil system which comes with a 20-year warranty.
 Committee members reported that this is the standard product used.
 Fischer also add two inches of insulation to the older parts of the roof.
 This allowed them to add slope to the roof to prevent the pooling of water which was a problem and could have decrease the life of our new roof.
 It also has the benefit of increasing the R-value by 8.5.
 As 38% of pledge fees had already been received by the Parish by the project’s completion, the cost of this project was already paid in full.

 Project Two: Repairing the Church’s HVAC (Heating, Ventilating, Air Conditioning) system | Final adjustments being made to balance the system